Adenium obesum (Forssk.) Roem. & Schult.

 Adenium coetaneum, Adenium honghel, Nerium obesum, Adenium arabicum, Adenium arboreum, Adenium micranthum, Adenium socotranum, Adenium somalense, Adenium speciosum, Adenium tricholepis, Cameraria obesa

-Adenium obesum is an evergreen or drought-deciduous succulent shrub.
-It can grow up to 10 feet (3 m) height, with pachycaul stems and a stout, swollen basal caudex.
-The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) broad.
-Tubular flowers tend to red and pink, often with a whitish blush outward of the throat, up to 2 inches (5 cm) long, with outer portion up to 2.4 inches (6 cm) in diameter and with 5 petals.
-Long, fingerlike double fruits are grey to pale grey-brown and sometimes fringed with pink.
+Adenium obesum is an evergreen or drought-deciduous, succulent shrub or small tree, usually growing up to 10 feet (3 m) tall.
+The stem base becomes strongly thickened with age and sometimes spreads over rocks.
+It can become 3.3 feet (1 m) or more in diameter.
+The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) wide.
+The tubular flowers are with 5 petals, red and pink, often with a whitish blush outward of the throat, up to 2 inches (5 cm) long and up to 2.4 inches (6 cm) in diameter.
+The long, finger-like double fruits are grey to pale grey-brown and sometimes fringed with pink.

 How to Grow and Care